MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-client.md

 #### Installing RODBC

 The RODBC package is not required to use RxTeradata, but it can be useful for timing comparisons with other databases.
-You can download RODBC from the Revolution Analytics source package repository at [http://mran.microsoft.com](http://mran.microsoft.com/).
+You can download RODBC from the MRAN source package repository at [http://mran.microsoft.com](http://mran.microsoft.com/).

-## Installing Microsoft R Services on the Client
+## Installing Microsoft R Server on the Client

-To download and install Microsoft R Services, you will need an MSDN subscription or a Microsoft Volume License Center sign-in.
+To download and install Microsoft R Server, you will need an MSDN subscription or a Microsoft Volume License Center sign-in.

 If your client machine is running Windows, you will need to obtain Revolution R Enterprise 8 for Windows.
 Installing the client software is a two-step process, described in the following documents: